mayerrn/HYPE/README.md

 ```
 which means each line models a edge from the vertex with the id on the
 left side to the vertex with the id on the right side.
+Be aware that this input format is the slowest to read a hypergraph into HYPE

 ### hMetis
 When HYPE is called with `-f hmetis`, HYPE expects the input to have the [hMetis input file fomat](http://glaros.dtc.umn.edu/gkhome/fetch/sw/hmetis/manual.pdf)
+In our test the hMetis input format was the fastest to read in using HYPE.

 ### Edgelist
 Per default HYPE expects a file in the edgelist format.